Contacting Tesco Ireland

 I have a query in relation to my Grocery Home Shopping delivery - who do I talk to?

 If you have a query about an order, you can contact us on 1850 744 844.

 I have a query in relation to Tesco Mobile - where can I find out more?

 In line with Government guidance, our phone shops have re-opened and will operate under normal phone shop trading hours.
-Our phone shop in the Crescent Shopping Centre, Limerick will remain closed until further notice.

 We are closely following the guidance from the HSE and as a result, many Tesco Mobile colleagues are working from home, including some from our contact centre.
 This may impact the speed with which the Tesco Mobile team can respond to your needs, however there are tools and information available to help you to self-serve in the interim.
 Find out more here.

 If you need to get in touch with Tesco Mobile, the following options are available:

 Yes, our stores are open as normal.
 We do have some changes to opening times – i.e. stores closing at 10pm, rather than 11pm – in order to help our colleagues and ensure they have time to replenish stock in the store.

 How are you implementing social distancing measures in stores?

 We are following the HSE guidance on social distancing and this is now embedded across all of our stores.